tomio13/RDM-Desktop/docs/Configuration.md

 Linux.
 If you find something small and fast with YAML capabiltity, it will help you editing or checking your records.

+## use form
+if set to true, the program tries putting together the full record, just like for uploads, and calls the form maker to provide a nice GUI.
+This way one cannot edit fields which are not forms (have no type element).

 # filemanager
 On windows this is explorer, on Linux it pulls the default, but you can change it to what you like.
 The 'Open' button in the folder view calls this that you can have direct access to the underlying folder.

 # chemicals and equipment
 These folders are for future use.
 Users can store here files describing